zhengthomastang/2018AICity_TeamUW/Track1/YOLO_VEH_IPL/README.md

 0. Linux system
 1. CUDA and cuDNN
-2. OpenCV 3

-The code has been tested on Ubuntu 16.04 with g++, CUDA 8.0, cuDNN 6.0 and OpenCV 3.4.
+The code has been tested on Ubuntu 16.04 with g++, CUDA 8.0 and cuDNN 6.0.

 ### Installing